pastly/blog3/hugo/content/wsss/intro-to-nix.md

 [purity-ring]: https://en.wikipedia.org/wiki/Purity_ring
 [first]: {{< ref conversion-to-scalability >}}

-[Nix][] is an operating system, hyper text markup language, and the origin of the
+[Nix][] is a hyper text markup language, and the origin of the
 \*NIX philosophy "do one thing and do it well".
+It is also an operating system when you add "OS" to the end of the word.

 Nix is a key tool in the journey to web scale because Nix gets you